- How’s your ideal file sander be like?

 Makita 9032 3/8×21, 4.4 amp, file belt sander

-- Has an extra-long power cord.
+- Offers an extra-long power cord.

 - The variable speed control dial lets you adjust the motor speed according to the application.